sajid-mohamed/imacs/README.md

 bash imacs.sh
 ```
 Follow the instructions.

+To speed-up simulation time in webots, you can disable rendering.
+In the Webots window, go to the View dropdown menu, and uncheck Rendering (or just use Ctrl+4).

 ## How to use IMACS?
 Validating your controller design
 1. The controller needs to be designed separately from this toolchain.